morse-simulator/morse/doc/morse/user/installation.rst

 If you want to distribute your simulation in a multinode infrastructure, MORSE provides by default a socket service for multinode synchronization.
-If you want to use HLA, you have to first install the CERTI and ``PyHLA`` packages:
+If you want to use HLA, you must first install the CERTI and ``PyHLA`` packages:

 .. toctree::
     :glob: